PomBSV/M5_Peer_knowledge_transfer/README.md

 ![Image of EL fin-process](images/SB_process.png?raw=true)

+-    Budget production : each year new statistics are injected in the model from the year before.
+The data which is used for assessement or for keeping the data basis are kept separately.
 -    Calculations are done in a two steps basis.
 An R package has been created.
 This package contains 12 modules which allows us to prepare an excel file with the outputs.
 -    9 out of 12 modules contain functions, which has been created exclusively for this package.
 Packages as: XLConnect, RDCOMClient, are used to
 -    The output for the excel sheet where the outputs are pasted is prepared with a format managed by hand.